 Biosafety directives, advisories, and notifications are developed by the PHAC and the CFIA for specific pathogens or groups of pathogens when the containment requirements and risk groups do not align, or when the risk assessment indicates changes to the physical requirements and/or operational practices to work safely with a known or a new or emerging pathogen.
 The biosafety directives, advisories, and notifications are to be used in conjunction with the requirements outlined in the CBS.

-The 2nd edition of the guidelines originally published in Part II of the CBSG, have been published in the Canadian Biosafety Handbook (CBH), 2nd Edition, which is now available upon request.
-Printed copies of the CBH will be available in the spring of 2016.
+The 2nd edition of the guidelines originally published in Part II of the CBSG, have been published in the Canadian Biosafety Handbook (CBH), 2nd Edition, which is now available in electronic format (HTML).
 The CBH is a companion document to the CBS that provides the core information and guidance on how the biosafety requirements outlined in the CBS can be achieved.
 The CBH is structured to systematically address the concepts required for the development of a comprehensive risk-based biosafety management program.
 The CBH provides general guidance for containment zone personnel rather than specific guidance or standard operating procedures (SOPs) for individual pathogens.

 The Canadian Biosafety Guidelines are a series of biosafety and biosecurity themed guidance documents developed by the PHAC and the CFIA that expand upon a variety of biosafety concepts in the CBH.
 These guidelines aim to provide stakeholders with further support and guidance on how to mitigate risks when handling pathogens, toxins, or other infectious material, or to describe best biosafety practice and tools in certain areas outlined in the CBS.

 The free CBS Biosafety App lets you see the CBS in a different way: You can find the containment requirements specific to your facility!
 The CBS Biosafety App v2.0 has been updated to include the CBS 2nd Edition.